 The script responsible for checking if the mod_rewrite is enabled can only work on Apache HTTP servers, which are by far the most common servers in the world.

-However there are also others which may have the same functionality but for them the script will fail to recognize the "mod_rewrite" and display the error message.
+However, there are also others that may have the same functionality but for them, the script will fail to recognize the "mod_rewrite" and display the error message.

 How to check if that's what's happening: